loculus-project/loculus/preprocessing/specification.md

 ### Pulling unpreprocessed data

-To retrieve unpreprocessed data, the preprocessing pipeline sends a POST request to the backend's `/extract-unprocessed-data` with the request parameter `numberOfSequenceEntries` (integer).
+To retrieve unpreprocessed data, the preprocessing pipeline sends a POST request to the backend's `/extract-unprocessed-data` with the request parameter `numberOfSequenceEntries` (integer) and `pipelineVersion` (integer).
 This returns a response in [NDJSON](http://ndjson.org/) containing at most the specified number of sequence entries.
 If there are no entries that require preprocessing, an empty file is returned.

 In the unprocessed NDJSON, each line contains a sequence entry represented as a JSON object and looks as follows: